MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbarbutton-class.md

 ### <a name="parameters"></a>Parametri

 *menuButton*<br/>
-[in] Un riferimento al pulsante di menu della destinazione.
+in Riferimento al pulsante di menu di destinazione.

 ### <a name="return-value"></a>Valore restituito